 The OFDM concepts are further illustrated with an example.

 The lecture starts with an example of a fixed profile WiMax with 256 sub-carriers.
 Each sub-carrier has a bandwidth of 15.625 KHz.
 This is much less than the coherence bandwidth of 300 KHz.
 Thus a broadband communication channel has been converted into parallel narrowband channels.
 In the example, the OFDM symbol duration is 64 microseconds and the cyclic prefix is 8 microseconds.

-MOMO OFDM is discussed next.
-MIMO-OFDM changes a frequency selective MIMO channel to a flat fading MOMO channel.
+MIMO OFDM is discussed next.
+MIMO-OFDM changes a frequency selective MIMO channel to a flat fading MIMO channel.
 We also observe that the output of a MIMO OFDM system can be modeled as a MIMO FIR filter.

 Next, the lecture looks at the MIMO-OFDM transmitter schematic.
 We note that the IFFT operation and CP insertion takes place at each transmit antenna.
 MIMO-OFDM receiver is also introduced towards the end of the lecture.

 The lecture looks at the matrix representation of the MIMO.
 Zero forcing receiver and the MMSE receiver are also covered.
 Calculation of the channel matrices across all sub-carrier is discussed.